Observation of electroweak W$^+$W$^-$ pair production in association with two jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation and signal extraction

 In contrast, there is no CR purely enriched by nonresonant QCD-induced \ww events.
 The normalization of this background is left to float freely and is determined by the global fit in all regions.

 Nonprompt leptons, \ie,\,either leptons produced in decays of hadrons or jets misidentified as leptons, come mainly from \wj events.
 This background is directly estimated from data by applying a transfer function to events entering a \wj CR, where one of the two leptons fails either the tight identification or isolation criteria applied in the SR, but passes a looser selection~\cite{Sirunyan:2018egh}.
 The transfer function is determined in a separate control sample by measuring the rate of objects satisfying loose lepton requirements that also pass the signal lepton criteria.
 Triggers requiring either one electron and one jet, or a single muon are applied to select this control sample.
 In both cases, the lepton must be well separated from the highest \pt jet, and the contribution from leptons originating from \PW boson decays is suppressed by requiring $\ptmiss < 20\GeV$.
 The remaining contamination of prompt leptons from the EW production of a \PZ boson in association with jets is estimated from simulation and removed.
-The estimate of the nonprompt background in the SR is then obtained by multiplying the data in the \wj CR by the transfer function.

 Other minor backgrounds, such as the Higgs boson and multiboson production, are estimated entirely from simulation.